w3slley/covid19-portugal-wikipedia/README.md

 ## Requirements
 - Python 3
 - Beautiful Soup
-- Pdfminer
+- pdfminer

 ## How to use
 - Clone this repository and `cd` into it.
-- Download the required packages with `pip install -r requirements.txt`.
+- Download the required packages with `pip3 install -r requirements.txt`.
 - Run the command `python3 setup.py`.
 - Go to the folder `output/` and copy the content of the file `GraphsCasesByAgeAndGender.txt` to https://en.wikipedia.org/w/index.php?title=2020_coronavirus_pandemic_in_Portugal&action=edit&section=8.
 - Go to the folder `output/` and copy the content of the file `SummaryTable.txt` to https://en.wikipedia.org/w/index.php?title=2020_coronavirus_pandemic_in_Portugal&action=edit&section=6.